Principal health, safety and wellbeing

 What the community can do

 Finally, the report suggests that the wider community has a role to play in improving conditions for school leaders.
-It suggest that the community actively supports its local school and works to stop all offensive behaviour directed at school leaders.
+It suggests that the community actively supports its local school and works to stop all offensive behaviour directed at school leaders.

 ‘This is beyond debate.
 It simply must stop,’ the report reads.
 ‘The real issue is how to achieve this outcome.
 The steadily increasing levels of offensive behaviour across the country in schools of all types should give us pause.